 Supply Chain.
 We rely on third-party manufacturing operations in Mexico, Thailand, the United States and Canada.
 We also rely on a global component supply network involving many vendors and countries throughout the world.
 During the second quarter of fiscal 2020, some of our component suppliers - particularly those with facilities in China and Malaysia - experienced challenges related to COVID-19 that resulted in temporary closures or reductions of supply capacity.
-Although in many cases we were able to overcome these conditions through execution of our mitigation planning, supply chain disruptions negatively impacted our revenue for the second fiscal quarter of 2020.
-We continue to take steps, including multi-sourcing and pre-ordering components and finished goods inventory, in an effort to reduce the impact should such conditions persist or exacerbate.
-However, such supply chain disruptions may continue, or worsen, in the future.
+Although in many cases we were able to overcome these conditions through execution of our mitigation planning, supply chain disruptions negatively impacted our revenue for the second quarter of fiscal 2020.
+During the third quarter of fiscal 2020, we took a number of steps, some of which remain ongoing, including multi-sourcing and pre-ordering components and finished goods inventory, in an effort to reduce the impact of the adverse supply chain conditions that we experienced.
+As a result of these actions, and generally improved conditions with our suppliers or the geographies in which they operate, supply chain related challenges to our operations abated in the third quarter of fiscal 2020 and were not material to revenue.
+However, there can be no assurance that supply chain disruptions related to COVID-19 will not continue, or worsen, in the future.

 Services and Customer Fulfillment.
-During the second quarter of fiscal 2020, we experienced some disruption in our ability to provide installation, professional and fulfillment services to customers due to site access limitations, limited customer availability, project delays or reprioritization by customers, and travel bans or restrictions on movement or gatherings, which adversely impacted revenue.
-These conditions have also made it more challenging to ramp and operationalize newer projects and recent customer design wins, primarily in international markets.
+We have experienced some disruption in our ability to provide installation, professional and fulfillment services to customers due to site access limitations, limited customer availability, project delays or re-prioritization by customers, and travel bans or restrictions on movement or gatherings, which adversely impacted revenue, particularly in the second quarter of fiscal 2020.
+These conditions have also made it more challenging to execute and adversely impacted the timing of customer plans to operationalize newer projects and recent customer design wins, primarily in international markets.
+We expect these conditions to persist in the short-term, adversely impacting our revenue and results of operations.
 We continue to take steps and work with customers to ensure their business needs are supported, while protecting the health and safety of our employees, customers and business partners.
-However, should restrictions or disruptions of transportation persist or worsen, such as reduced availability of air transport, port closures, or increased border controls or closures, our operations and ability to meet customer demand could be materially adversely affected.
+However, should restrictions or disruptions of transportation persist or worsen, such as through reduced availability of air transport, port closures, or increased border controls or closures, our business, operations and ability to meet customer demand could be materially adversely affected.

 Sales & Marketing.
 The competitive nature of our business depends on our ability to conduct sales and marketing activities with our customers.
 For instance, in the past few years, our ability to be first to market with leading networking solutions, and to conduct sales and marketing activities around these new technology offerings, has had a significant impact on our revenue and growth.
-However, restrictions on travel due to COVID-19 and limitations on interactions with customers, such as field and lab trials, have negatively impacted our ability to carry out certain sales and marketing activities, including our ability to secure new customers, to qualify and sell new products, and to grow sales with customers.
+In the first half of fiscal 2020, we were the first to market with 800 gigabit technology with our fifth-generation WaveLogic® coherent modem technology.
+Restrictions on travel due to COVID-19 and limitations on interactions with customers, such as field and lab trials, have negatively impacted our ability to carry out certain sales and marketing activities, including our ability to secure new customers, to qualify and sell new products, and to grow sales with customers.
 This is particularly the case where we do not have longer-standing supply relationships, such as within international markets and for our Blue Planet Automation Software & Services segment and our Packet Networking product line.